Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

-* Attitude/ Behavior : be calm and friendly.
+**Attitude/ Behavior:** be calm and friendly.
 Respect the time of others.
 It is not an interview to confront somebody but to understand and lend a voice to them.

-* Technical setting:
+**Technical setting:**

    * micro: -What about ambient noise levels?
 Traffic/machine noise/wind?
 -is it a controlled or uncontrolled environment?